pombreda/pgreloaded/doc/modules/ebs.rst

 some separate processing code for the behaviour, we are talking about components and (processing) systems.
 A component is a data container, ideally grouping related information on a granular level, so that it is easy to (re)use.
-When you combin different components to build your in-application objects and instantiate those, we are talking about entities.
+When you combine different components to build your in-application objects and instantiate those, we are talking about entities.

 .. image:: images/ebs.png